drakefys2019/labs/_projects/lab3/lab3.md

 ![Image 1](captures/capture_1.jpg#capture)

 ### Obstructions
-Consider this Bonsai tree sculpture in the monastery.
+Centered in the front section of the monastery's interior, a well-tended Bonsai tree grows serenely.

-<span style="color: blue">What simple lesson this puzzle attempts to communicate to the player?</span>
+<span style="color: blue">What simple lesson this puzzle attempt to communicate to the player?</span>

 ![Image 2](captures/capture_2.jpg#capture)